MakeContributions/markdown-dungeon/english/covid-19/2/2-BB.md

- While you look for more things you find a place to where there is small ray of light is comming💡
+ While you look for more things you find a place to where there is small ray of light is coming💡

  from a glass window. also there was a door near it.